 Every salesperson has different strengths and abilities.
 Sales onboarding software can track new hire progress and competencies, helping to identify areas where an employee needs to improve or where there is an opportunity to upskill a seller.
 Tracking actual performance creates a customized improvement plan that clearly shows the employee what they need to do to reach the next level of success.

 How to Select the Right Sales Onboarding Software

 Today’s B2B selling environment moves quickly.
 Each day seems to bring changes to markets, products, and selling situations.
 Sales organizations need access to sales onboarding software that lets them—and the sellers they are training—keep pace with these evolving markets.
 Look for solutions that meet sellers where they are, using modern forms of communication such as video and mobile and new technologies such as AI.
-Ensure the software is accessible and that sellers can interact with content, learning, and reinforcement long after the formal onboarding process has concluded.
-Because content is such a critical part of the selling process, be sure that whatever sales onboarding software you choose integrates with your content management system so that sellers have immediate access to the content they need—when they need it.
+Ensure the software is accessible and that sellers can interact with content, learning, and reinforcement long after the formal onboarding process concludes.
+Because content is such a critical part of the selling process, be sure that whatever sales onboarding software you choose integrates with your sales content management system so that sellers have immediate access to the content they need—when they need it.
 Finally, all of your onboarding efforts will be in vain if you cannot track their impact.
 Be sure that your sales onboarding software has robust reporting capabilities that can report on a wide range of results and provide suggestions for improvement.

-Essential Guide to Modern Sales Onboarding
+The Essential Guide to Modern Sales Onboarding

 Learn the five principles of Modern Sales Onboarding and how implementing helped companies decrease ramp-up times by up to 55% and increase the average contract value by 21%.Get Your Copy